gavinyork/zephyr3d/doc/markdown/scene.scenenode.isgraphnode.md

 ## SceneNode.isGraphNode() method

-true if this is a graph node, false otherwise
+Type guard: true if this node is a graph node.

 **Signature:**